Skip to Content

 • public/uploads/ - 755 or 777

 On some hosting, permissions are set automatically.
-If you get file write errors, try 777 permissions.
+If you encounter file write errors, try setting permissions to 777.

 1. Open your site in a browser

-2. You’ll see the Flute CMS installation wizard page
+2. You will see the Flute CMS installation wizard page

 3. Follow the on-screen instructions: